dmazin/git-lazy-commit/README.md

 You can then respond with "yes" or "no".
 If you respond with "no", the script will generate a new commit message and ask for approval again.
 If you want to exit the script, you can press Ctrl+C.

-For examples of generated commit messages, see the commit messages for this repo.

 ## Limitations

 Right now, this script only works for modifications to pre-existing files.
 It does not work for untracked files.